Hey everyone, welcome to the ScubaOtter about us page.

 When she’s not writing, or scuba diving, you can find her lifting heavy things in a Crossfit gym, whipping up culinary delights in the kitchen or making friends with the nearest feline.

-Alexa is scuba diving instructor currently based in Indonesia.
+Alexa is a scuba diving instructor currently based in Indonesia.
 She’s been diving since 15 years old and has always been obsessed with the ocean.

 After leaving the UK at the beginning of 2017 to travel around South East Asia.
-A series of opportunities allowed her to stay, where she gained online marketing experience and pursueed her passion for diving.
+A series of opportunities allowed her to stay, where she gained online marketing experience and pursued her passion for diving.

 What she loves most about diving is the people.
-Diving allows her to connect with people from all over the world, from all different backgrounds with different experiences, who all come together to share their love for the underwater world.
+Diving allows her to connect with people from all over the world, from all different backgrounds with different experiences, who all come together to share their love for the

 Why Did You Name The Site ScubaOtter?